M64GitHub/neuralnet/README.md

 - Add optional convolutional layer type, filters, pooling: /

 ## Specification
+I opted for a format, where I bind the connection weights to their "end point", into the structure of the connected neuron on the receivers end.
+It is the neuron that processes the signal through it's activation function, so it made sense for me to store it there.
+As a consequence, I do not have a specific "layer structure", layers are defined as linear flat arrays of neurons.

 Current neuron format:
  - number of inputs
  - inputs[]